I'm an independent journalist living in Chicago, reporting everywhere.

 In the field, my storytelling toolbox includes a full slate of multimedia -- from produced audio segments, live streams, photo essays.
 My favorite accompaniment for any story is original artwork or a photo shot by an actual photojournalist.

-I support equitable representation and inclusivity in the newsroom as well as gender pay equity.
-I'm a current board member with the Association for Women Journalists - Chicago and a member of the Writers Guild of America - East.
+I support equitable representation and inclusivity in the newsroom.
+I serve as a board member with the Association for Women Journalists - Chicago and am a member of the Writers Guild of America - East and a charter member of the HuffPost Union.